 Exposure to phthalates is associated with disorders of hormonal regulation including diabetes, obesity, early puberty, and infertility.
 Phthalate exposure is also associated with ADHD, cancer, and a host of other disorders.

 Phthalates are common in our environment because they are used in the processing of plastic, especially in the softening of vinyl.
 They are especially useful for softening vinyl so that it can be molded into the shiny designs and characters common on kid’s backpacks and lunchboxes.
 Phthalates are not bonded to the vinyl so they are easily and invisibly sloughed off onto our hands, or into the mouths of children with oral habits.

-My first-grader’s princess lunchbox is now in the trash.
+My first grader’s princess lunchbox is now in the trash.
 She uses a pink canvas lunch bag instead.
 So how do we know which school supplies are toxic?
-It’s very hard, because most products have no labeling to indicate that they contain phthalates.
+It’s very hard because most products have no labeling to indicate that they contain phthalates.
 Avoid products with a number “3” in the center of a recycling symbol, or those that say “PVC” “Vinyl.”
-In general, avoid shiny vinyl backpacks, lunch boxes, binders and rain gear.
+In general, avoid shiny vinyl backpacks, lunch boxes, binders, and rain gear.
 Instead, try canvas backpacks, cloth/nylon covered binders, and nylon/Gore-Tex rain-gear.
 Rather than a lunch box, try an old-fashioned paper or canvas bag.
-If you child has his or her heart set on a character lunch box, try a metal one.
+If your child has his or her heart set on a character lunch box, try a metal one.
 And of course, remind your kids to wash hands before eating and that only food goes in your mouth.